| I distinctly recall the sweet sensation I experienced

 melody forced even the crippled and elderly into a rhythmic footstep.
 Life

+was great.
 Hours later, I lay rested on the soggy,

 undoubtedly pampered green grass, utterly exhausted and accompanied by an